 This article was originally published in the V-Carbon newsletter.
 Click here to read the original.

-These and other stories from the voluntary carbon marketplace are summarized below, so keep reading!
+More news from the voluntary carbon marketplace is summarized below, so keep reading!

 For comments or questions, please email: email@example.com

 Like a duck to water